FlowFuse/website/src/blog/2023/02/service-disruption-report-2023-01-27.md

 ...

 **2023-02-08 14:05** : Another customer reports seeing a newly created project returning a 404 error.
-We examine the ALB configuration and it appears the original limit is still being applied despite it reporting the limit had changed to 200.
+We examine the ALB configuration and whilst it reports the new limit has been changed to 200, it appears to still be limiting at 100.
 We start identifing more suspended projects we can delete the rules for to free up capacity.

 **2023-02-08 14:20** : Sufficient capacity is freed to enable the customer's projects to be accessible.

 **2023-02-08 15:00** : We identify we've hit the ALB Target Group limit.
 This is a hard limit that AWS does not allow you to change.
 We begin researching options.

 **2023-02-09** : Commited to plan to replace ALB with nginx.
-Successful migration of the staging environment.
+Successful migration of our staging environment.

-**2023-02-10** : Change applied to production and FlowForge 1.3.3 deployed.
+**2023-02-10** : Change applied to production, FlowForge 1.3.3 deployed and DNS updated to use the new load balancer.